 With a Guardian Direct Focused Vision plan, you’ll receive an annual vision exam for just $15 and your choice of prescription glasses or contact lenses every 12 months.
 These plans are powered by VSP and allow you to receive coverage when you visit any eye doctor in the VSP network.

-With the Focused Vision Silver Plan, you’ll have a lower premium and higher co-pays on some vision procedures and products, including progressive bifocals.
+With the Focused Vision Core Plan, you’ll have a lower premium and higher co-pays on some vision procedures and products, including progressive bifocals.
 You’ll still receive a $150 allowance for a new pair of glasses or contacts each year, which you can use to cover the cost of bifocals.

 Bifocals are eyeglasses that have lenses with two parts, each of which have different focal lengths.
 Basically, bifocals have one large area that corrects for distance vision and a smaller area at the bottom of the lens that allows you to focus on objects up close.
 These eyeglasses allow you to see objects clearly at multiple distances.
 Bifocals are especially useful if you find yourself needing both prescription eyeglasses and reading glasses to help you see clearly in different situations.

 Types of bifocals